About

 Doaa was immediately credited with having saved the life of little Masa.

-After hearing of this incredible case, Melissa Fleming, the Chief Spokesperson for the United Nations High Commissioner for Refugees (UNHCR), met with Doaa and then wrote the inspiring account: A Hope More Powerful Than the Sea: One Refugee’s Incredible Story of Love, Loss, and Survival.
+After hearing of this incredible case, Melissa Fleming, then Chief Spokesperson for the United Nations High Commissioner for Refugees (UNHCR), met with Doaa and then worked with Doaa to create the inspiring account: A Hope More Powerful Than the Sea: One Refugee’s Incredible Story of Love, Loss, and Survival.
 Published by Flatiron Books in 2017, the book has been translated into numerous languages and won multiple awards.
-A corresponding film from Steven Spielberg and J.J.
-Abrams is in development.

 Doaa and some of her family members were eventually reunited in Sweden, thanks to the resettlement program of UNHCR.
 Unfortunately, as is the case for many refugee families, Doaa remains separated from her other siblings who remain scattered in different countries and without the legal right to travel.